Ganga Aarti at Triveni Ghat in Rishikesh, Uttarakhand

 At the ghat – a few things to know

-Small courtesies that help you and everyone around you enjoy the evening.
+Small courtesies that help you and the people around you.

 ✓ Good to do